ctesta01/ggtriangles/readme.md

 ### some more examples

+The code for these is available in `?geom_triangles`.

 ![ggtriangles example with iris dataset using the triangles height and width to represent sepal length and width](img/iris_example.png)